devbowl/ubuntu-base/README.md

 # Usage

-Use this image in for your container with this line in your Dockerfile:
+Add this line in your Dockerfile to use it.

 ```Dockerfile
 FROM neprune/ubuntu-base:latest